NilsHagenBeyer/FDM_error_detection/README.md

 To train the model use the *start_model* script:

-The arguments are as followed:
+The parameter for training the model are as followed:

+    #Parameter
     --net           Choice of network architecture: Coose from "ResNet" and "baseCNN" --net_version   Choose version for the ResNet: 18, 34, 50, 101, 152 --lr            Learning rate